srtucker22/glipchat/README.md

 *Do NOT include the 'electron' field in your settings.json file if you are not running glipchat from a Windows or Mac machine. meteor-electron will throw errors if you try and build from a Linux machine.*

-glipchat uses [meteor-electron](https://github.com/mixmaxhq/meteor-electron) to easily transform into a downloadable desktop app and update as you develop.
-For `settings.json` configuration for this feature, please refer to the [meteor-electron documentation](https://github.com/mixmaxhq/meteor-electron).
+glipchat uses [meteor-electron](https://github.com/electron-webapps/meteor-electron) to easily transform into a downloadable desktop app and update as you develop.
+For `settings.json` configuration for this feature, please refer to the [meteor-electron documentation](https://github.com/electron-webapps/meteor-electron).

 meteor-electron has been modified to build a compressed version of the glipchat desktop app at `glipchat/public/downloads/{platform}-{arch}/glipchat.zip`, which browser versions can reference for easy downloading.
 See [download-button.component.js](https://github.com/srtucker22/glipchat/blob/master/client/components/modules/download-button.component.jsx#L57) for how components reference this directory.

-To run the Electron app pointing to localhost, exclude the `rootUrl` parameter from `settings.json`, otherwise the Electron app will point to https://quasar-meteor.herokuapp.com/.

 ## Application Design Overview